WeAreAVP/aviary-iiif-player/README.md

 # AVIARY IIIF Player Package

-This package is used to load IIIF manifest files to build a player, metadata and annotation.
+This package is used to load IIIF manifest files to build a player, metadata, and annotation.
 This is fully supported with Aviary IIIF Manifest files.

+*Copyright (C) 2022 The University of Texas at Austin.*

 How to install
 ===